Mars Atmospheric and Volatile EvolutioN

 Long ago, Mars once had a denser atmosphere that supported liquid water on the surface.
 At that time, Mars might have had environmental conditions to support microbial life, as the long-term presence of water is necessary to life as we know it.
 However, as part of dramatic climate change, most of the Martian atmosphere was lost to space long ago.
 Features such as dry channels and minerals that typically form in water remain to provide a record of Mars' watery past, but the thin Martian atmosphere no longer allows water to be stable at the surface.

-MAVEN will provide information on how and how fast atmospheric gases are being lost to space today, and infer from those detailed studies what happened in the past.
-Studying how the Martian atmosphere was lost to space can reveal clues about the impact that change had on the martian climate, geologic, and geochemical conditions over time, all of which are important in understanding whether Mars had an environment able to support life.
+MAVEN is providing information on how and how fast atmospheric gases are being lost to space today, and inferring from those detailed studies what happened in the past.
+Studying how the Martian atmosphere was lost to space can reveal clues about the impact that change had on the Martian climate, geologic, and geochemical conditions over time, all of which are important in understanding whether Mars had an environment able to support life.

-The first spacecraft ever to make direct measurements of the Martian atmosphere, MAVEN carries eight science instruments that will take measurements of the upper Martian atmosphere during one Earth year, equivalent to about half of a Martian year.
-MAVEN will also dip to an altitude 80 miles above the planet to sample Mars' entire upper atmosphere.
-The spacecraft may also provide communications relay support for future landers and rovers on the Martian surface, much as Mars Odyssey and Mars Reconnaissance Orbiter have done for the Mars Exploration Rovers and Phoenix.
+The first spacecraft ever to make direct measurements of the Martian atmosphere, MAVEN carries eight science instruments that are taking measurements of the upper Martian atmosphere.
+MAVEN can also dip to an altitude 80 miles above the planet to sample Mars' entire upper atmosphere.
+The spacecraft is able to provide communications relay support for landers and rovers on the Martian surface.